davidB/gradle-getdown-plugin/README.md

 ```
 * **makeLauncherWindows** if launch4jCmd is defined generate a .exe else a .vbs script (description of task also change when launch4jCmd is defined)

+# Alternatives

+* [JavaFX packaging tools](https://docs.oracle.com/javafx/2/deployment/self-contained-packaging.htm) + [JavaFX Gradle Plugin](https://bitbucket.org/shemnon/javafx-gradle/):  This plugin will ultimately provide gradle build tasks for the JavaFX Deployment tools in the Java 7 JDK. see [tutorial](http://jaxenter.com/tutorial-a-guide-to-the-gradle-javafx-plugin-105730.html).
+JavaFx Deployement Tool is the most complete but it can't create cross platform bundle (only installer), it create bundle only the current platform :-( .
+* [Packr](https://github.com/libgdx/packr/) : Packages your JAR, assets and a JVM for distribution on Windows (ZIP), Linux (ZIP) and Mac OS X (.app), adding a native executable file to make it appear like the app is a native app.

 # TODO

 * more testing